davidcorbin/mygcc-api/API.md

 ###### Request

     GET /1/class/XXXXNNNX/collaboration
-Replace XXXXNNNX With the course code of the class you want homework for. (e.g. BIOL101A or MATH213B)
+Replace XXXXNNNX With the course code of the class you want collaboration for. (e.g. BIOL101A or MATH213B)

 ###### Response